Tumby Island: Features

+Flora and fauna

-The island is known to host a population of Death adders which represent a potential threat to human visitors.
+The island is known to host a population of death adders, which represent a potential threat to human visitors.

 The island also provides roosts and breeding habitat for a variety of seabird species.
 The endangered fairy tern and the vulnerable eastern curlew and banded stilt have been recorded in the Tumby Island / Cape Euler coastal cell.

+The island is also a nesting place for the eastern osprey, an endangered species in SA.
+After finding that foxes had been stealing eggs, the Friends of Osprey conservation group and National Parks and Wildlife Service South Australia installed towers to provide an elevated platform for ospreys to nest.
+Their efforts were rewarded on Tumby Island, where a chick hatched in October 2023.